LotrExtendedTeam/Extended-Wiki/wiki/docs/wiki/entities/passive/Blue_Dwarven_Miner.md

 # Blue Mountains Miner

-Blue Mountain Miners are an elusive trader that can spawn naturally in the [Blue Mountains](/Extended-Wiki/wiki/Blue_Mountains_(Faction)).
+Blue Mountain Miners exclusively spawn naturally in the [Blue Mountains](/Extended-Wiki/wiki/Blue_Mountains_(Faction)).
 Unlike most other traders, Miners will naturally despawn according the despawn logic Minecraft uses for entities.

 Blue Mountain Miners are usually found in the caves, and all structures that generate under the ground in Blue Mountains.
 They carry carry a Blue Dwarven Pickaxe and a silver coin.